COVID-19: Safety Guidance

 Arriving & Leaving the College

 The College remains closed to the general public until further notice.
-The College is also be closed to prospective students and alumni during the national lockdown.

 Until further notice, staff, students, visitors, contractors and members of the public will be required to use a face covering in College buildings in line with the Face Covering Policy for all University and college buildings.
 This is out of consideration for those around us.
 The face covering should be worn before entering a College building.
 Exemptions for individuals and exceptions for particular settings are set out in the policy.
 Please contact your College host before you arrive if you have any questions regarding the policy.

 - Please meet your College host at the main entrance on Parks Road.
 Please arrive at the time you have arranged to meet your College host.
 Please maintain a verbal greeting only.
 No shaking hands or personal contact.